 5.3 The College is not best placed to fairly and consistently take account of any mitigating circumstances affecting an applicant's performance in pre-entry qualifications.
 Examples of mitigating circumstances include personal or family illness.
-The College expects applicants to have taken appropriate action via the relevant examination body to ensure that such circumstances have been taken into account prior to the publication of results or following an appeal.
+The College expects applicants to have taken appropriate action either via their Higher Education Provider or the relevant examination body to ensure that such circumstances have been taken into account prior to the publication of results or following an appeal.